 Check current traffic statistics

-Display further details about folders and devices, like last file, last
+Display further details about folders and devices, such as last file, last

 Display ongoing downloads